The 10 steps to happiness

 Your community will also keep you motivated, and nourish the faith into the fact that it’s possible to live your dreams.

-When I find myself not listening to any podcast on book writing or marketing over the course of a week, I find my motivation slowly sinking.
+When I find myself not listening to any podcast on book writing or book marketing over the course of a week, I find my motivation slowly sinking.
 On the contrary, when I hear of people’s struggles and success stories, I am motivated to keep working.

 9. Make a plan and set deadlines